quakelive-server-standards/ql-console/README.md

-# Quake Live decidacted server Rcon client
+# Quake Live server remote console

 This is a client for the Quake Live dedicated server rcon and stats services.
 You can either connect to one of them or to both of them at the same time.